fastlane/fastlane/CORE_CONTRIBUTOR.md

 ## As core contributors, we:
 - Review pull requests
-- Merge pull requests we review, except for PRs where the author has commit access.
-Commit access is noted in Github with the `Member` tag
+- Merge pull requests we review, except for PRs where the author has push access.
+Push access to _fastlane_ repos is noted in Github with the `Member` tag
 - Respond to issues and help others
 - Own regressions caused by our own contributions and PR approvals
 - Maintain consistent coding standards